kmerten10/React-App_Meet/README.md

 ## Key Features

--Filter Events by City.
+-Filter Events by City

--Show/Hide Event Details.
+-Show/Hide Event Details

--Specify Number of Events.
+-Specify Number of Events

--Use the App When Offline.
+-Use the App When Offline

--Add an App Shortcut to the Home Screen.
+-Add an App Shortcut to the Home Screen

--Display Charts Visualizing Event Details.
+-Display Charts Visualizing Event Details

 ## User Stories & Scenarios